ayushgupta-1/Emoji-Picker/README.md

 - Customizable styles
 - Lightweight and no external dependencies aside from [react-icons](https://www.npmjs.com/package/react-icons)
 - Works seamlessly in React and Next.js projects
+- **Uses Tailwind CSS:** The EmojiPicker is styled using Tailwind CSS.
+You will need to pre-configure Tailwind in your project to achieve the same styling.
+Please refer to the [Tailwind CSS installation guide](https://tailwindcss.com/docs/installation) for more details.

 ## Getting Started